|

 in combat during the Yom-Kippur war.
 Since the Sinai Campaign,

+thousands of tanks have been destroyed in battle.
 Today, the tank is central to the art of war, and

 is considered the primary decisive factor on the modern land battlefield.
+Prior to the Sinai Campaign Egypt received, within

 the framework of the "Czechoslovakian Arms Deal", 300